Billy Carson is best understood not as a specialist in one subject, but as the builder of an alternative-knowledge ecosystem.

 The Emerald Tablets

-The Emerald Tablets of Thoth the Atlantean are not accepted by mainstream historians as ancient Egyptian source material.
+The plural Emerald Tablets of Thoth the Atlantean are something different.

 Ancient civilizations and alternative history